mapcraftlabs/mapcraft_docs/advanced_features.md

 ## App-wide Analysis

 A key feature of the Tier 3 app is to do regional-level analysis.
-This involves collating data from potentially several places.
+This involves collating data from several places.
 The data is layered on in a certain order, although the featureMergeFunction below allows the user to change the default priority.
 By default, data is merged in the following way:

 1. Start with the feature from the original geojson data.

 2. Override any attributes that have been edited within the app by the user using the latest value for each attribute.

 3. Iterate though each extra layer and include any attributes that have been set in that layer.
-If any attributes are already present, use the value from the layer rather than the value from the feature (more specific value wins).
+If any attributes are already present, use the value from the feature rather than the value from the layer (more specific value wins).

 4. Add any global attributes to the feature.
-As above, if any attributes are already present, use the value from the layer rather than the value from the feature (more specific value wins).
+As above, if any attributes are already present, use the value from the feature rather than the value from the globals (more specific value wins).

 5. If the analysisDefaultInputs object is set, use these values to fill in additional defaults, but do not override existing values.